Vbhhacl/advanced-monitoring-system/README.md

-# 🔍 CLVS Mini Project – Anomaly Detection Monitoring System
+# Anomaly Detection Monitoring System

 A beginner-friendly machine learning project that simulates real-time anomaly detection using a trained ML model.
 It also integrates monitoring tools like Prometheus to provide visibility into anomalies in numeric data — ideal for industrial and IoT applications.